 In June 2012, a global consensus was reached that to achieve the United Nations sustainable development goals we need institutions at all levels to be effective, transparent, accountable and democratic.
-E-government holds tremendous potential to improve the way governments deliver and enhance broad stakeholder involvement in public services.
+E-government holds tremendous potential to improve the way governments deliver and enhance civic involvement in public policy.

 Now, open data policies are being mandated by governments and open data is increasingly expected by the public and NGOs.
 In other words, government employees are being asked to publish and utilize large amounts of data.
 The catch is they often don’t know how to do this, why it would help them, or what to do with it after they’re done.

 Our challenge was to develop a user-centered online resource to teach what open data is, why it will help and how it can be used.

 We had a broad user base that needed to be hit hard and fast, able to retreat early enough to do our graduate research throughout the week.
 We also had hard deadlines for the policy grant requirements and needed to focus on defining our user needs before building our MVP.
 During the academic year we would formulate our research and leverage social media to collect survey data, while spending the summer traveling from Rio de Janeiro, Mumbai and NYC conducting interviews, attending hackathons and spending heavily caffeinated evenings paper prototyping in Starbucks with our users.

 Our vision was for governments of all sizes to have the ability to make efficient, data-driven decisions and share solutions with each other across all sectors of society.